-Winner of the 2009 Bafta for Best British Film and the Jury Prize at Cannes, Fish Tank is almost identical to An Education in it's exploration of loss of innocence in youth, but what differs is Mia's lack of redemption, making the film a great example of social commentary for British working class women.
+Winner of the 2009 Bafta for Best British Film and the Jury Prize at Cannes, Fish Tank is almost identical to An Education in its exploration of the loss of innocence in youth, but what differs is Mia’s lack of redemption, making the film a great example of social commentary for British working class women.

 6. Pariah (2011) Dir: Dee Rees

 In Dee Rees’ 2011 art drama film set in Brooklyn, New York, African American teenager Alike (Adepero Oduye) comes to terms with her sexuality, whilst navigating through relationships, friends and family who aren’t as accepting.